hpparvi/ull_tp_2425/exercises/se/ex3/README.md

 more variable when doing repeated tests (I did them all in succession).
 This might also point to some slight overheads in the way the code works.

+Lastly, I have noticed that the total time the simulation takes might be shorter for fewer nodes.
+In my opinion, this is because the communication between so many processes is a net loss of efficiency for such low numbers of particles.